bozsahin/cogs517-philosophy-of-cogsci/README.md

 TEXTBOOK: None.
 There is a course reader which includes required readings for everyone.

-The reader contains work by Turing, Fodor, Pylysyhn, Dennett, Newell, Simon, Putnam, Searle, McDermott, Clark Churchland, Tomasello, Malinowski, Farrell, Barsalou, Metzinger et. al, Hrdy, Piantadosi, Tiddi et. al, Maclure, and my papers related to the subject which form the basis of my lecture notes.
+The reader contains work by Turing, Fodor, Pylysyhn, Dennett, Newell, Simon, Putnam, Searle, McDermott, Clark Churchland, Tomasello, Cisek, Farrell, Barsalou, Metzinger et. al, Hrdy, Piantadosi, Tiddi et. al, Maclure, and my papers related to the subject which form the basis of my lecture notes.

 LECTURE NOTES: